-Females as a rule were mostly confined to the house, although one vital public duty for them was to serve as priestesses at temples.
+Females, as a rule, were mostly confined to the home although one vital public duty for them was to serve as priestesses at temples.

-Female children in ancient Athens were not formally educated; rather, their mothers would have taught them the skills they would need to run a household.
-They married young, often to much older men.
+Female children in ancient Athens were not formally educated; rather, their mothers taught them the skills they needed to run a household.
+They married young—often to much older men.
 When they married, Athenian women had two main roles: to bear children, and to run the household.

 The ideal Athenian woman did not go out in public or interact with men she was not related to, though this ideology of seclusion would only have been practical in wealthy families.

 In most households, women were needed to carry out tasks, such as going to the market and drawing water, which required taking time outside the house where interactions with men were possible.